 Honey is one of the most delicious natural foodstuff you’ll find.
 It’s never advisable that you steal it straight out of a beehive, however, there are plenty of ways you can sample the delicious, sticky sweet stuff.
 But just how healthy is honey on the whole?

-In this quick fact file, we are going to look at nutrition facts for honey, and we will also consider why honey is likely to be a great addition to any diet.
+In this quick fact file, we are going to look at the facts on honey nutrition, and we will also consider why honey is likely to be a great addition to any diet.

-Honey is virtually devoid from fat, though it is also free from protein and fibre.
+Honey is virtually devoid from fat, though it is also free from protein and fiber.

 Honey is very popular with people going through detox diets.
 That’s because it is a fantastic natural source of antioxidants.
 This means that it may be useful in the fight against heart disease, cancer and eye disease.

 Honey is popular for being a natural antibiotic.
 It is popularly used to help treat wounds, as well as to stir into drinks to help soothe coughs, colds and flu bugs and viruses.

 However, honey is also very high in sugar.
 You can expect to find 17g of sugar in any tablespoon of honey.
 Therefore, you will need to go sparingly if you wish to introduce it into your diet.